lucyyazici/proofreading_website/content/authors/admin/_index.md

 Since 2010 I have lived in 5 different countries and have studied 4 new languages.
 My love of learning new languages also drew my attention to the rules and structure of my own native language, analysing in more depth the way English grammar works.

 I proofread for both native and non-native English speakers.
-I have experience with proofreading journal articles, theses, websites, CVs, questionnaires, emails, proposals and many more.
+I have experience with proofreading journal articles, theses, websites, CVs, questionnaires, proposals and many more.
 I have also proofread a whole range of essays and reports at varying education levels.
 I am happy to work on any written project from any genre.
 Contact me to see how I can help you.

-Submit your work for a free sample, find out about my service and my rates.
+Submit your work for a [free sample](free-sample/), find out about my [service](service/) and my [rates](rate/).

 I look forward to working with you.